 The More Things Change

 Having only a slight interest in the history of computers, I bought a ticket and entered the Museum.
-I have to admit, I was blown away.
+I have to admit; I was blown away.

 The More They Are The Same

-The French critic, journalist, and novelist Jean-Baptiste Alphonse Karr said “the more things change, the more they are the same”.
+The French critic, journalist, and novelist Jean-Baptiste Alphonse Karr said, “the more things change, the more they are the same.”
 Mr. Karr’s words illustrate precisely the goal and history of computing.

-Notwithstanding all the evolutionary changes and advancements of computers, the purpose and principle of computing has remained the same.
+Notwithstanding all the evolutionary changes and advancements of computers, the purpose and principle of computing have remained the same.
 Computing and computers have always existed to solve problems so that we might advance the human condition.

 In all things, today’s parents must be what they have always been — evolutionary creatures who are acutely aware of our children’s surroundings and zealous representatives of their best interests.
-Like evolving technology, we also must program ourselves so that in a moments notice we are capable of changing our parenting software and hardware.